Cascade: Token-Sharded Private LLM Inference

 Since even a rearranged full hidden state matrix allows recovery of the full input prompt through vocab-matching, it might seem futile to search for obfuscation protocols that do not alter hidden state element values.
 However, by relaxing the assumption that the full hidden state matrix is revealed, we can formulate such a scheme that protects against vocab-matching: Cascade.

 Cascade is based on the idea of token-sharding.
-The hidden state matrix at each layer has shape N×d, where N is the token count and d is the hidden dimension; revealing all of these N rows to an adversary, even when the N rows are individually permuted and then rearranged, falls prey to our attack.
-But what if we only reveal n out of these N token rows – do we remain secure to a similar attack?
-The answer is not clear-cut, and depends on the particular n rows rather than just the value of n – the sharding scheme.
-For some sparse sharding schemes, we will see that an adversary with reasonable computational power can no longer carry out our attack on the n rows.
-Therefore, Cascade aims to only reveal some of the N rows to different nodes throughout inference, to prevent vocab-matching.
+The hidden state matrix at each layer has shape , where is the token count and is the hidden dimension; revealing all of these rows to an adversary, even when the rows are individually permuted and then rearranged, falls prey to our attack.
+But what if we only reveal out of these token rows – do we remain secure to a similar attack?
+The answer is not clear-cut, and depends on the particular rows rather than just the value of – the sharding scheme.
+For some sparse sharding schemes, we will see that an adversary with reasonable computational power can no longer carry out our attack on the rows.
+Therefore, Cascade aims to only reveal some of the rows to different nodes throughout inference, to prevent vocab-matching.

 To motivate Cascade, we will first show how to split transformer blocks into stages compatible with token-sharding.